Alan-Rock-GS/GpuScript/README.md

 Debug group-shared memory kernels.
 Learn integer computation tricks to break floating point operation barriers by orders of magnitude.

-GpuScript brings C# Object-Orientated Programming (OOP), limited Functional Programming (FP), and full debugging support to the GPU.
+GpuScript brings Object-Orientated Programming (OOP), limited Functional Programming (FP), and full debugging support to the GPU.

 Programmers can quickly write and easily debug large complex programs on the GPU.
 Perform all computations on the Gpu, keep all the data on the Gpu, reduce Cpu/Gpu memory transfers, and get higher speed-ups.